skyvers/skyve-cookbook/README.md

 While it is possible to add custom controls to the desktop renderer in Skyve, it is more practical to walk through adding a custom widget to the responsive renderer.
 The following example will walk through creating a custom widget for audio playback.

-You will then need to create two Classes (name then what ever you want):
+You will need to create two Classes (name then what ever you want):

 ```java
   MyCustomComponentBuilderChain extends ComponentBuilderChain
   MyCustomComponentBuilder extends ResponsiveComponentBuilder
 ```

-I would recommend putting them in a “widgets” package in your project src.
+I would recommend putting them in a `widgets` package in your project src.

 `MyCustomComponentBuilderChain` class will look like this:

 ```java
 public class MyCustomComponentBuilderChain extends ComponentBuilderChain {
 	public MyCustomComponentBuilderChain() {